RobSalazar/pandas-challenge/README.md

 ### Scores by School Type

 * Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

-As final considerations:

-* Use the pandas library and Jupyter Notebook.
-* You must submit a link to your Github/Git Lab repo that contains your Jupyter Notebook.
-* You must include a written description of at least two observable trends based on the data.